xcodefarfetchina/php-tot/README.md

 3.Download php-tot from github.
 Copy php-tot folder to your PHP server.
 For example, I'm using a MAC, Apache server's documents path is '/Library/WebServer/Documents'.
 I copy php-tot to '/Library/WebServer/Documents'

+4.Change file permission for php-tot.
+  For example, in my mac, Apache server's user is _www, _www's group is wheel. php-tot be copied to '/Library/WebServer/Documents'.
+Open Terminal and type these commands.
+    cd /Library/WebServer/Documents
+    sudo chown _www:wheel php-tot

 ##Upload ipa packages
 1.Open TOT server's URL in your MAC/PC's browser.
 For example, mine PHP server's address is 192.168.1.103, so I opened 'http://192.168.1.103/php-tot/upload' in Chrome.
 You may upload php-tot to a server which has a domain.